Estate Planning

 Your estate is the collection of everything you own — money, property, and other personal belongings.
 No matter how much you own, those things will need to go somewhere after you pass away.
 That’s where estate planning comes in.

 Estate planning allows you to prepare for what happens to your estate when you pass away.
-Many people feel that an estate plan is only for rich people, but that isn’t the case.
+Many people feel an estate plan is only for rich people, but that isn’t the case.
 If you own anything of value or if you have dependents who need to be cared for if you were to pass unexpectedly, you should have a plan.

 Importantly, an estate plan also describes the kind of care you want should you become incapacitated (unable to care for yourself), and who will handle your affairs if you can’t.
-This is an important thing to plan for no matter how much money you have.
+This is important to plan for no matter how much money you have.

 What is an estate plan?

-What happens to your assets after you pass away
+• What happens to your assets after you pass away

-What happens when you can no longer take care of yourself or your estate
+• What happens when you can no longer take care of yourself or your estate

 Your estate is the collection of everything you own.
-That includes cash, investments, real estate, business interests, and any other personal property.
+That includes cash, investments, real estate, business interests, and other personal property.
 When you pass away, all of those assets need to go somewhere.
 An estate plan lays out who gets what.

-Just as importantly, an estate plan explains what you want loved ones and caretakers to do if you become incapacitated and can no longer take care of yourself.
+An estate plan explains what you want loved ones and caretakers to do if you become incapacitated and can no longer take care of yourself.
 That covers health care, long-term care, who will manage your finances, and who will look after your children if necessary.

 Unsure why it’s necessary to plan for becoming incapacitated?
 Consider that according to the U.S. Centers for Disease Control and Prevention (CDC), two in five Americans age 65 and older live with a disability, which can affect their day-to-day lives.
 More than half of Americans aged 65 and older also suffer from Alzheimer’s or a related form of dementia.
 Even if this never affects you, it’s better to be prepared.